algacss/algacss/README.md

 All the main features:
 1. Created for scoped CSS
 2. As a PostCSS plugin
-3. Can be store as a CSS component
+3. Can be stored as an Alga component (`@alga` directive and `.alga` format file)
+4. And then can be converted to CSS component (`@layer` cascading inheritance)
-4. Extract classes from any major JS Frameworks
+5. Extract classes from any major JS Frameworks

 ## Installation and Setup
 Alga CSS built on top of PostCSS, so before installing Alga CSS, you need to have PostCSS first and after that you can use NPM or Yarn to install this Alga CSS.